 Smelt fishing is another popular pastime, with people setting their nets just off the beach and patiently sitting back to await their haul.

 No matter where or how you end up fishing, remember that you need a license.
-Make sure you buy your fishing license online ahead of time (you can’t buy them in Port Renfrew any more) and print a copy – you must have a printed copy with you at all times (while fishing, I mean, not when you are doing other things like reading or having a bath).
+Make sure you buy your fishing license online ahead of time (you can’t buy them in Port Renfrew any more) and print a copy – you must have a printed copy with you at all times (while fishing, I mean, not when you are doing other things, like reading or having a bath).

-Whale and Sea Lion Watching
+10. Try Whale and Sea Lion Watching

 There is always a chance of spotting whales or sea lions from any of the beaches, trails and viewpoints around Port Renfrew.
 March and April are the best times to see grey whales when they are passing by on their annual migration up to Alaska.

 Of course, if you want to up your odds you should take a whale watching tour.
 Orca Spirit Adventures runs tours that go up the West Coast Trail coastline taking in Sea Lion Rock and Carmanah Point Light Station along the way.